arebe/annotatar/README.md

 5. Pull the repo from the remote (this may take a few moments)

-6. Open the `packages` file in the project root directory and add the following:
+6. Open the `packages` file in the `.meteor` directory and add the following:
 ````
 mrt:twit
 lfergon:exportcsv